 Refusing to give in, on the 10th June a pitched battle broke out between the workmen and around 100 lawyers armed with bricks and other sundry building materials.
 The subsequent disorder resulted in many of the men on both sides being injured.
 Led by Barbon himself, the workmen won and the building work continued.
 Ironically, some of the early tenants were lawyers from Gray’s Inn!

 Whilst the new houses were well built and neat, the square in the middle was allowed to deteriorate into a dumping ground for rubbish and a hangout for thieves and vagabonds.
 This wasn’t unique to Red Lion Square, it was a common scenario with many other similar developments in London at the time.

 In 1737 the situation was so bad that the occupants applied for and were granted an Act of Parliament to allow them to levy a rate to ‘beautify’ the square.
 It was subsequently enclosed with railings and four watch-houses were built at the corners.
-A rough stone obelisk was also erected around this time in the centre of the square, bearing the inscription "Obtusum Obtusioris Ingenii Monumentum.
+A stone obelisk was also erected around this time in the centre of the square, bearing the inscription “Obtusum Obtusioris Ingenii Monumentum.
 Quid me respicis, viator?
-Vade".
+Vade” roughly translated as “Obtuse monument of a more obtuse character.
+Why do you look at me, traveller?
+Go”.
 Tradition has it that this obelisk marked the spot where Cromwell’s body was buried.
 However, as the motto seems to be deliberately misleading and undecipherable, we will never know.